 “Hmmmm, let’s see…” your brain says as it looks through a file…...
 “What’s this?
-She went to the neighbor’s house and looked around said ‘Don’t you hate it when your house is messy?’
-That ought to be what Subconscious is looking for.” .……and then it gives that file to your subconscious, which then throws that file in front of you to pick apart and read through until something real and juicier comes along.
+She went to the neighbor’s house and asked her when her baby was due – and then found out she wasn’t even pregnant?
+This one will get her feeling guilty for sure!”
+Then it gives that file to your subconscious, which then throws that file in front of you to pick apart and read through until something real and juicier comes along.

-You will know when its put in front of you.
+You will know when your subconscious mind throws a “Guilt File” in front of you.

-Do not even open a corner up and take a peek.
+Do not even open a corner up and take a peek in that file.
 Leave it where it is and ignore it.
 Do whatever you have to do to get your mind on something else.
-Do a puzzle, call a friend, read a book, turn on a TV show, think of a REAL problem that is actually worthy of your concern..do whatever you have to do but do NOT open that file.
+Do a puzzle, call a friend, use aromatherapy, read a book, turn on a TV show, think of a REAL problem that is actually worthy of your concern..do whatever you have to do but do NOT open that file.

 Its genius of our subconscious to come up with this, really.

 I mean…we are sensitive people who care about other people’s feelings.
 We are nice and kind and like to do the right thing.
-What better thing to give us to worry about, then the idea that we may be at fault for causing the pain of somebody else – or better yet that we did something to make ourselves look stupid.
-Of course I suppose those would be called “Regret Files”.
-But either way it’s all the same thing.
-Our subconscious minds are brilliant!
+What better thing to give us to worry about, then the idea that we may be at fault for causing the pain of somebody else?
 And our well-meaning brains just play right along.

-But there is a third-party involved here, readers…and that is YOU – your conscious self.
+However, there is a third-party involved here.
+And that is YOU – your conscious self.